jupyter/dashboards_bundlers/README.md

 ## Use It

 Currently, there are three bundlers available in this package.

+### Download &rarr; PHP Dashboard bundle (.zip)

-The first converts your notebook to a dashboard web application and deploys it to your Jupyter Notebook server for local use.
+The first converts your notebook to a PHP web application and zips it up with a Dockerfile and Cloud Foundry manifest.
 To use it:

 1. Write a notebook.
 2. Define a dashboard layout using the `jupyter_dashboards` extension.
-3. Click *File &rarr; Deploy as &rarr; Local Dashboard*.
+3. Click *File &rarr; Download as &rarr; PHP Dashboard bundle (.zip)*.
-4. Enjoy your dashboard after the redirect.
+4. Unzip the download.
+5. Refer to the `README.md` in the unzipped folder for further instructions.

+Note that the PHP application uses [Thebe](https://github.com/oreillymedia/thebe) which provides users with unfettered access to the backend kernel.
+Use it for public examples or in secure environments.

+Ultimately, this option should go away as the [Jupyter Dashboard Server](https://github.com/jupyter-incubator/dashboards_server) matures.
+See the [dashboard deployment roadmap](https://github.com/jupyter-incubator/dashboards/wiki/Deployment-Roadmap) and [deployed dashboard threat analysis](https://github.com/jupyter-incubator/dashboards/wiki/Deployed-Dashboard-Threat-Analysis) for details.

+### Deploy as &rarr; Local dashboard

-The second converts your notebook to a dashboard web application and zips it up with a Dockerfile and Cloud Foundry manifest.
+The second bundler converts your notebook to a static HTML web application and deploys it to your Jupyter Notebook server for local use.
 To use it:

 1. Write a notebook.
 2. Define a dashboard layout using the `jupyter_dashboards` extension.
-3. Click *File &rarr; Download as &rarr; PHP Dashboard bundle (.zip)*.
+3. Click *File &rarr; Deploy as &rarr; Local Dashboard*.
-4. Unzip the download.
+4. Enjoy your dashboard after the redirect.

-5. Refer to the `README.md` in the unzipped folder for deployment requirements.
+Note that the static HTML web application also uses [Thebe](https://github.com/oreillymedia/thebe) which provides unfettered access to a kernel in your notebook server.
+Use it for public examples or in secure environments.

+Ultimately, this option should go away as the [Jupyter Dashboard Server](https://github.com/jupyter-incubator/dashboards_server) matures.
+See the [dashboard deployment roadmap](https://github.com/jupyter-incubator/dashboards/wiki/Deployment-Roadmap) and [deployed dashboard threat analysis](https://github.com/jupyter-incubator/dashboards/wiki/Deployed-Dashboard-Threat-Analysis) for details.

+### Deploy as &rarr; Dashboard on Jupyter Dashboards Server

-The third directly sends your notebook to a [Jupyter Dashboards Server](https://github.com/jupyter-incubator/dashboards_nodejs_app).
+The third directly sends your notebook to a [Jupyter Dashboards Server](https://github.com/jupyter-incubator/dashboards_server).
 To use it:

+0. Run an instance of the `jupyter_dashboards` server.
 1. Set the environment variables below and launch your `jupyter notebook`.
     * `DASHBOARD_SERVER_URL` - protocol, hostname, and port of the dashboard server to which to send dashboard notebooks
     * `DASHBOARD_REDIRECT_URL` (optional) - protocol, hostname, and port to use when redirecting the user's browser after upload if different from `DASHBOARD_SERVER_URL`
-    * `DASHBOARD_SERVER_AUTH_TOKEN` (optional) - upload token is required by the dashboard server
+    * `DASHBOARD_SERVER_AUTH_TOKEN` (optional) - upload token required by the dashboard server
 2. Write a notebook.
 3. Define a dashboard layout using the `jupyter_dashboards` extension.
 4. Click *File &rarr; Deploy as &rarr; Dashboard on Jupyter Dashboard Server*.
 5. Enjoy your dashboard after the redirect.

+Note that the dashboard server does not use Thebe and takes steps to minimize user access to kernels to only those functions supported in the dashboard UI.
+However, while it is more secure than Thebe, it is still a work in progress and does not yet support all of the features of the other bundlers (e.g., deploying dashboards that use [declarative widgets](https://github.com/jupyter-incubator/declarativewidgets)).

+Ultimately, this option should become the primary reference implementation of how to enable one-click deployment of notebooks as dashboards.
+See the [dashboard deployment roadmap](https://github.com/jupyter-incubator/dashboards/wiki/Deployment-Roadmap) and [deployed dashboard threat analysis](https://github.com/jupyter-incubator/dashboards/wiki/Deployed-Dashboard-Threat-Analysis) for details.

 ## Caveats

-See https://github.com/jupyter-incubator/dashboards#deploy for a full rundown on the current status of dashboard deployment.

 It is important to realize that kernels launched by your deployed dashboard will not being running in the same directory or possibly even the same environment as your original notebook.
 You must refer to external, kernel-side resources in a portable manner (e.g., put it in an external data store, use absolute file paths if your only concern is *File &rarr; Deploy as &rarr; Local Dashboard*).
 You must also ensure your kernel environment has all the same libraries installed as your notebook authoring environment.